timonback/thesis-msc-simulator/README_usage_and_tuning_process.md

 instance costs for VMs and FaaS instances.
 Pareto optimality is subsequently identified by the scenario that results into the minimum total cost, and can be easily visualized as discussed next.
-**For a more
-detailed information about the search strategy and general architecture of the tool, the interested reader is referred to.**

 ## Interface
 ![image](README_usage_tuning_screenshot.png)